ethereum/ethereum-org-website/src/content/glossary/index.md

 ### consensus {#consensus}

-When a supermajority of nodes on the network all have the same blocks in their locally validated best blockchain.
+When a supermajority of nodes on the network all have the same blocks in their local copy of the blockchain.
 Not to be confused with [consensus rules](#consensus-rules).

 ### consensus client {#consensus-client}

 Consensus clients (such as Prysm, Teku, Nimbus, Lighthouse, Lodestar) run Ethereum's [proof-of-stake](#pos) consensus algorithm allowing the network to reach agreement about the head of the Beacon Chain.
 Consensus clients do not participate in validating/broadcasting transactions or executing state transitions.
 This is done by [execution clients](#execution-client).
+Consensus client do not attest to, or propose new blocks.
+This is done by the [validator client](#validator) which is an optional add-on to the consensus client.

 ### consensus layer {#consensus-layer}